nphorsley59/Noah_Portfolio/README.md

 ### <div align="center">Results</div>

-A matrix model uses matrices to track population growth across age classes (Table 1).
-This model structure allows the user to input age-specific survival and fecundity for more accurate modeling results.
+Matrix models use matrices to track population growth across age classes (Table 1).
+This model structure allowed me to input age-specific survival and fecundity for more accurate modeling results.

 **Table 1.** A sample of the age matrix dataframe that shows population distribution across age classes.<br />

 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/Pop_Matrix_Table1.png "Age Matrix")<br />

-In order to account for environmental stochasticity, natural variation is built into each rate based on real data collected in the field.
-As a result, each simulation produces slightly different results (Table 2).
+In order to account for environmental stochasticity, I built natural variation into each rate based on real data collected in the field.
+As a result, each simulation produces slightly different results (Table 2, Figure 2).

 **Table 2.** A sample of the population growth dataframe that show population growth across simulations.<br />